abashar/abashar.github.io/README.md

     2) All user events ie. search, pagination are using direct ajax call to https://data.cityofnewyork.us/resource/rvhx-8trz.json.

-    3) Solution is AJAX based and data is loading as json with AJAX so didn't use any DB to store data.
+    3) Solution is AJAX based and data is loading as json with AJAX so this tool is not using any DB to store data.
 	If this is an internal DB then a server side page can create an API to use with AJAX

     4) This query tool is without angular.js or react.js,
 		- Using plain JavaScript and JQuery.
-	- Used JQuery Tablesort
-    package for sorting.
+		- Used JQuery Tablesort package for sorting.
 		- Page template is copied from http://www.simonsfoundation.org so it can be incorporated http://www.simonsfoundation.org.
 		- Colors and styling are based on http://www.simonsfoundation.org style guide.

     5) Initial data load, search, pagination are based on endpoints that return search results.
 These endpoints are using AJAX.